proctorf/DH101/Schedule_converted.md

 **Syllabus Quiz**

-### Thursday 1/30: Digital Humanities - How did they make that?
+### Thursday: Digital Humanities - How did they make that?

 How did they make that?, Miriam Posner, 8/29/13, [http://miriamposner.com/blog/how-did-they-make-that](http://miriamposner.com/blog/how-did-they-make-that)